maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

   - software-engineering
 ---

-## Starting with a Model
+## Spinning a Model

 Imagine spokes on an endlessly rotating wheel with an axle extending sideways in a twisted single-helix, a circular stairway on its side.
 These spokes represent change.

-Most of society (*the User*) are out there at the edge of the wheel.
+Most members of society (*the User*) are out there at the edge of the wheel.
 Each time society accepts a new advancement in tech, they step to the next spoke.

 Over the past few decades, the spin has quickened.
 While the outer rim experiences the speed-up, the inner rim feels time magnified.
 Tech workers are here.
 The spokes are the same spokes, but they come much quicker, the steps are more narrow.
 As soon as one passes it seems like the next is already there.

 This is a model of a complex universe where resources are limited and change is constant.
 A thing a lot of people say is how "the cloud" (*jazz hands*) and chained dependencies (*fist bump*) are what make modern software complex, the classic and impressive "Death Stars" of networked entities, but that's not it.

 The thing that makes modern software complex is human beings.
-This is what Susanne Kaiser's book Architecture for Flow is all about, emphasizing the things that make us human that will help us navigate a quickening of the wheel.
+This is what Susanne Kaiser's book [**Architecture for Flow**](https://architectureforflow.com) is all about, emphasizing the things that make us human that will help us navigate a quickening of the wheel.
 The canvas for building this system can be model-first (*you're starting a new company*), but the more common "strangler-fig" approach starts by knowing where we are.

 ## Make a Map